pkgforge-dev/Viber-AppImage-Enhanced/README.md

 **Viber's side:**
 - Linux 3.8+ kernel
-  - application uses QtWebEngine, which depends on unprivileged user namespaces, which were introduced in Linux 3.8 kernel
+  - application uses QtWebEngine, which depends on unprivileged user namespaces, which were introduced in Linux 3.8 kernel (released in 2013)
 - display server being active (X11 or Wayland)

 Not mandatory, but recommended: